The Lily Foundation supporting everyone affected by mitochondrial disease and funding research into treatments.

 smiley young boy with mito, walking down a sunny lane with the assistance of a walking frame

 Mitochondrial dysfunction has been identified as a key factor in other more common diseases including dementia, Parkinson's disease, epilepsy and cancer.
-The research we fund and support not only holds promise for individuals affected by mitochondrial disorders, but also has the potential to benefit millions of others.
+The research we fund and support not only holds promise for individuals with mitochondrial disorders, but has the potential to benefit millions of others too.

-That’s why, despite being a little-known disease, mito could be the key to some of the most important medical breakthroughs of our time.
+That’s why, despite being a little-known disease, mitochondrial disease could be the key to some of the most important medical breakthroughs of our time.

 Our impact